takesofficial/cissp/domain8.md

 ## ⚠️ ICS / SCADA Constraints (!!)
 Industrial systems prioritize **availability and safety**.
 **Do not scan or patch ICS aggressively.**
+Active scanning and frequent patching increase risk in ICS environments.

 Characteristics:
 - Fragile systems